altunyurt/kagni/README.md

 # kagni
 Kagni is a Redis-like data store.

-Kagni - Kağnı in Turkish is a form of tumbrel, pulled by bullocks used to carry stuff in rural areas.
+Kagni - Kağnı in Turkish is a form of tumbrel, pulled by bullocks used for carrying stuff in rural areas.
 It is slow as hell, but gets things done.
-Naming is due to it's ability to store stuff and load on / off   and it's sturdiness.
+Naming is due to its ability to store and load on / off stuff and also its sturdiness.

 Performance will get better hopefully :)